Kubernetes Deployment Overview

 The index-applier is a plain Kubernetes Job that runs automatically with the release

 (default indexApplier.mode: automatic).
-It waits for the Rosetta API to become
+It waits for yaci-indexer readiness, then

-responsive, then builds optimised database indexes.
+builds optimised database indexes directly in PostgreSQL.
 This Job can take 6–18 hours on

 mainnet.
 It is cleaned up automatically after 24 hours via ttlSecondsAfterFinished.